 Our Caporal Mayor, don David Wiley

 We offer our deepest thanks and respect to our caporal mayor, also known as temachtian, don David Wiley.
-He leads us with courage, insight and patience since our tradition's previous leader, his predecessor don Lucio Campos, passed away in 2005.
+He leads us with courage, insight and patience since our tradition's previous leader, his predecessor don Lucio Campos Elizalde, passed away in 2005.
 Don David leads over seventy of us quiatlzques (the Nahuatl name for female weather workers) and quiapequiz (male weather workers).
 We do our work at our home regions in Mexico, across the USA, in Canada, and in the United Kingdom.

 Our Nahua Lineage